UNBOOKABLE.

 CONFIRMEDDESK SIGN-OFF

-File closes at MODERATE.
+File closes at HIGH.
 Book direct two to three weeks out for September through December weekend peaks.
 Skip the city-facing rooms; the porthole only pays off pointed at the Hudson.

 Add to the dataset